yassineAbou/LLMS/README.md

 Horde AI is a powerful, crowdsourced platform that combines a distributed cluster of image and text generation workers.
 For more details, visit their [website](https://stablehorde.net/).

-To interact with the models provided by Horde AI, the application utilizes the Horde AI REST API.
+To interact with the models provided by Horde AI, the application uses the Horde AI REST API.
 For more information on how to use this API, please visit the [API documentation](https://stablehorde.net/api/).